-In a networked environment, managing access to shared folders is essential.
-When using Windows 11, the operating system often saves login credentials for network shares to facilitate quick access.
-However, it may become necessary to remove these credentials for security reasons, to troubleshoot issues, or to switch user accounts.
+In a networked environment, controlling access to shared folders is essential.
+When using Windows 11, the operating system stores login credentials for network shares to streamline access.
+However, removing these credentials may be necessary to maintain security, resolve connectivity issues, or manage different user accounts.

 Methods to delete saved username and password for network share in Windows: